simsasaile/davislogger/README.md

 **Software Components**
 There are two software components: A program that processes the data from the radio module and writes weather station data to a MySQL database (`davislogger.py`).
 The second component is a new driver for Weewx, which reads the data from the MySQL database, formats it for Weewx, and passes it on.

+It's massivly based on the work of [buwx](https://github.com/buwx/logger).
+Therefore, a big thank you for that!

 ---

 **Installation**